-For those with Canada's College and University Libraries
+For those with Canada's College, University and Public Libraries

 EBSCO, an industry leader that has long invested in the library business, is investing in library leadership development.
-LLEAD is delighted and honoured that EBSCO is contributing five bursaries, $1000 each, for LLEAD students from Canada's college and university libraries.
-The EBSCO LLEAD Bursary provides financial assistance to Canadian librarians, information professionals or library staff members employed in a Canadian college or university library who would not otherwise have the financial means to participate in LLEAD.
+LLEAD is delighted and honoured that EBSCO is supporting LLEAD.
+EBSCO's support allows LLEAD to offer bursaries of up to $1200CAD each for staff employed in Canada's college, public and university libraries. who would not otherwise have the financial means to participate in LLEAD.

 For those with BC Public Libraries

 The 6 library federations serving British Columbia are pleased to offer a bursary to facilitate the participation of a staff member from a small, rural BC public library in LLEAD.
 This bursary is intended to address barriers that exist, whether they be related to funding, staffing, or technology, at small public libraries across the province.
 The bursary may be used to offset program fees, replacement staff (including secondments), travel or other approved costs.
 Libraries in communities with a population of less than 40,000 may apply for the Public Library Interlink bursary.

 This support is made possible with funding from the Covid Relief and Recovery grant program.
 We gratefully acknowledge the financial support of the Province of British Columbia through the Ministry of Municipal Affairs.

 How to apply